amoe/acceleratedcpp/chapter-notes.md

 Here they will talk about copy constructor, amongst other things.
 They note that these topics are v important.
 And also that we will build a vector class named `Vec`.

+A non-obvious point: Using `new T[n]` (as we did in 10-6) to initialize the data on the heap would require that the type `T` be initializable.  (as that's how 'new' behaves.)
+But, `std::vector` doesn't behave like this: it just allocates space for the items, but does not initialize them.
+That behaviour was ok for 10-6 which only allows `string` contents, as `string` is default-constructable.
+But it's not OK here when `T` could be any type.

+The `explicit` keyword makes sure that a certain constructor does not get implicitly invoked when doing some assignment.  eg, `string x = "foo"` is calling an implicit constructor.  `string x("foo")` is calling an explicit constructor.
+Probably explicit should just be used on all constructors.
+There's no point using explicit on a constructor like `Vec() { }` because this could never be called implicitly anyway.  `explicit Vec() { }` would not prohibit `Vec foo;`.
+Only assignments trigger implicit constructor calls and there's no assignment in `Vec foo;`.